pempekriting/CucumberTestNG/README.md

     3. Wait until the Selenium Grid finished installing
     4. Open the project using any IDE (Eclipse, IDEA, etc)
     5. Download sources Maven and update the project
-	6. Each machine that has Selenium Grid installed has a different port, you can change it in the `regression.xml` file
-	7. Running the project using command `mvn test`
+    6. Running the project using command `mvn clean test -Drunning-on-hub=true`

-* ### Running on Jenkins
+* ### Running on local machine

-	1. Install the Jenkins first on your machine
-	2. Make sure Selenoid or Selenium Gird on Docker is running
-	3. Don't forget to setup your JDK and Maven inside your Jenkins
-	4. Create Freestyle project on Jenkins
-	5. Go to tab build and choose `Invoke top-level Maven targets`
-	6. At the Goals field enter the value `test -PRegression`
-	7. Click on the button Advanced
-	8. At the POM field, enter the path of `pom-jenkins.xml`
-	9. Click button save
-	10. Click on the Build Now button
+  1. Open the project using any IDE (Eclipse, IDEA, etc)
+  2. Download sources Maven and update the project
+  3. Running the project using command `mvn clean test`